ecodynlab/GALUP/Index.md

 ## Module 1 - Introduction to Remote Sensing

-_Remote sensing is the science and art of obtaining information about an object, area, or phenomenon through the analysis of data acquired by a device that is not in contact with the object, area, or phenomenon under investigation._
+_Remote sensing is the science and art of obtaining information about an object, area, or phenomenon through the analysis of data acquired by a device that is not in contact with the object, area, or phenomenon under investigation <sup>1</sup>._

 ### 1. EM spectrum
 • **Electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength.